 1) fat pumpkin

-Before the tour starts, we’re going to need to fill our bellies!
+Before we start walking, we’re going to need to fill our bellies!
 So I’m going to take you to one of the cutest lunch spots in Riga.
-Just remember this part isn’t on the tour!
-Don’t go on the tour and ask Anda where you can get your burger!

 Fat Pumpkin is a vegan restaurant, which I was pleasantly surprised to find in Latvia.
 My father’s family is originally from Eastern Europe (Romania), and I know it can be difficult to find veggie-friendly dishes.
 Though I am not a vegetarian, I do like to provide my vegetarian readers with options while they are traveling.
 Plus it’s important to eat your vegetables when you’re on the road.
 You don’t want to get scurvy!